 - I use a 6 quart Instant Pot.
 You will not be able to fit 5 pounds of potatoes into a smaller model.
 If you have a smaller model and/or don’t want to make 5 pounds of potatoes, cut the recipe in half.

 - To freeze leftover mashed potatoes, let them cool completely then transfer to a bag or container.
 Store for up to three months in the freezer.
 To reheat, you can let them thaw in the fridge overnight or just reheat from frozen.
-Reheat in a large pot over medium heat for 15 minutes (stirring occasionally), a covered baking dish at 350 degrees F for a half hour, or a slow cooker on low heat for a couple of hours.
+Reheat in a large pot with a lid over medium heat for 15 minutes (stirring occasionally), a covered baking dish at 350 degrees F for a half hour, or a slow cooker on low heat for a couple of hours.

 Enjoy! – Lizzie